Calgary Flames: Jarome Iginla era and Western Conference champions (2004–2010)

-End of the Iginla era (2011–2013)
+End of the Iginla era (2010–2013)

 The Flames struggled to begin the 2010–11 NHL season, falling to 14th place in the conference at the Christmas break.
 Consequently, the organization asked Darryl Sutter to step aside as general manager.
 The team named assistant Jay Feaster the interim general manager in his place, making it permanent following the season.
-The team pulled itself back into playoff contention following the change but once again failed to qualify for the playoffs.
+The team pulled itself back into playoff contention following the change but once again failed to qualify for the playoffs, missing by three points and finishing 10th in the conference.

 Calgary hosted the 2011 Heritage Classic, the NHL's second outdoor game of the year, at McMahon Stadium on February 22, 2011.
 The Flames defeated the Montreal Canadiens 4–0 before 41,022 spectators.
 Miikka Kiprusoff became the first goaltender to record a shutout in an NHL outdoor game.
 Jarome Iginla reached two major milestones late in the season—he became the tenth player in NHL history to score at least 30 goals in ten consecutive seasons, and scored his 1,000th career point, all with the Flames, with a goal against the St. Louis Blues on April 1.
 Iginla also scored his 500th career goal on January 7, 2012, against the Minnesota Wild.
 He scored the goal against goaltender Niklas Backstrom en route to a 3–1 Flames victory.

 On March 27, 2013, long-time captain and player Jarome Iginla was traded to the Pittsburgh Penguins in exchange for prospects Kenny Agostino and Ben Hanowski and a first-round pick in 2013 (Morgan Klimchuk), leaving the team without a captain for the first time.
-The Flames missed the playoffs once again in 2012–13, selecting Sean Monahan sixth overall at the 2013 NHL Entry Draft after the season.
+The Flames missed the playoffs once again in 2012–13, selecting Sean Monahan sixth overall at the 2013 NHL entry draft after the season.